OCA/rma/crm_claim_rma/README.rst

 Features
 --------

+- Sequential code for claims: This module adds a sequential code for claims.
 - New field priority in claim line
 - Calculate priority of claim line depending of today date and claim date
 - Grouping by priority in claim line